dicarlo2/ScalaEquals/README.md

 with abstract type members).
 As always, be careful about initialization order when using traits and abstract classes.

+## Feedback

+### Questions or Comments?

+Want to tell me how awesome (or horrible) ScalaEquals is?
+Send me an [email][asde]!

+### Found a Bug?
+Want a New Feature?

+Add issues or feature requests here on github at the [issue][] tracker, or better yet, fork the project and submit a pull request.

 ## Testing

 All implementations have been thoroughly tested using [`ScalaCheck`][check].
-Feel free to check the `core-test` project for specific details, specifically check out the documentation for [`EqualsFixture`][fixture] for exact testing methodology.
+Check out the `core-test` project for details, specifically check out the documentation for [`EqualsFixture`][fixture] for exact testing methodology.
 If you find a problem, please submit an [issue][]!
-As always, even if the implementation is perfect, it is good to sanity check your own code to ensure that the logic of `equals` is defined how you want it to be.
+As always, even when the implementation is perfect, it is good to sanity check your own code to ensure that the logic of `equals`/`hashCode` is defined how you want it to be.

 ## Example Macro Expansion